-Currently, Kieran is writing a history of the debate over amnesty for men who resisted conscription during the Vietnam War.
+Currently, Kieran is writing a history of organizational and cultural change in the U.S. Army from 1973-1991 and a history of the debate over amnesty for men who resisted conscription during the Vietnam War.

 - The War of My Generation: Youth Culture and the War on Terror (Rutgers University Press, 2015) Link to entry

 - Remote Warfare: New Cultures of Violence (University of Minnesota Press, 2020) Link to entry

 - Re-conceptualizing Cultures of Remote Warfare, Journal of War & Culture Studies, Volume 11, Issue 1 (2018) Link to entry